 - making sure public interest disclosers are supported and protected from negative consequences

 - making sure disclosures by public officials are properly investigated and dealt with.

-Suspected wrongdoing may include conduct that you reasonably believe:
+Suspected wrongdoing may include conduct that:

 - contravenes a law

 - results in a wastage of public funds or property

 - unreasonably endangers health and safety or endangers the environment

 - is maladministration, including conduct that is unjust, oppressive or negligent

 - is an abuse of a public official’s position